What Does it Take to Become Wealthy?

 In 2018, a successor volume was published, The Next Millionaire Next Door, written by Thomas Stanley and his daughter Sarah Stanley Fallaw.
 Sadly, the elder Stanley did not get to see this book published as he had died in a collision with a drunk driver in 2015.
 It fell to his daughter to complete the publication.
 While the data and particular components of the research were updated, the fundamental lessons remained the same.
 There are certain kinds of behaviour that are the biggest factors in accumulating wealth.

 - They live well below their means.

 - They allocate their time, energy, and money efficiently, in ways conducive to building wealth.

 - They believe that financial independence is more important than displaying high social status.

 - Their parents did not provide economic outpatient care.

 - They are proficient in targeting market opportunities.

 Let’s look at these factors in more detail.

 Live Well Below Your Means

 At one level, this is basic math.
 The only way to accumulate wealth is to save some of your income, and the only way to accomplish that is to spend less than you earn.
 “Conspicuous consumption” is not the goal for millionaires.
-Rather, they wear inexpensive but durable clothing and drive modestly priced vehicles (like the Toyota Corolla pictured at the top) that they hold onto for years.
+Rather, they wear inexpensive but durable clothing and drive modestly priced vehicles (like the cars pictured at the top) that they hold onto for years.
 Few lease their cars.